HandsOnDataViz/book/map/polygon-gft/README.md

 for the MAGIC border files above, note that I also removed the County Subdivisions that did not correspond to any spreadsheet datavizbook

 decide where to put commonly used geographic files: here or in Find CT chapter?

+Advanced tip: To limit the data that appears in your map, go to the Merged Table and select Filter to exclude selected rows, as shown below:</p>

 When downloading census data for county subdivisions (municipal governments; aka towns in CT), long names may not match your data. for CT use my name converter table with VLookup.
 Beware that Windsor and Windsor Locks are flipped in alphabetically sorted long-name census lists versus short name lists.